SophiaGrace16/sophiagrace16/README.template.md

 ## Nice to meet you!

 Hi!
 My name is Sophia White, and it is great to meet you!
 I am a math and science teacher turned Full-Stack Software Engineer.
-As a teacher I used my leadership, creativity, and planning skills every day.
+As a teacher, I used my leadership, creativity, and planning skills every day.
 Combined with my new-found love for Ruby and JavaScript programming, I am ready to bring all of the excitement and energy to my new career!

 I enjoy working individually and collaboratively to create innovative, attractive, and functional websites - from concept to finished product.
 I have a passion for front-end work, because that is where my creativity really shines!
 I have always been a determined, proactive, and dedicated life-long learner adept in a wide array of programming languages & web tools.